What is in this leaflet

 Things you must do

-Tell your doctor if you believe that MODAFINIL is not helping your condition.
+Tell your doctor if you believe that MODAFINIL SANDOZ is not helping your condition.
 Your doctor may need to change the dose.

 Things you must not do

-Do not give MODAFINIL to anyone else, even if they have the same symptoms as you.
+Do not give your medicine to anyone else, even if they have the same condition as you.